-The average person spends 90% or more of their day inside, and based on reports about pollution and smog, many people believe that indoor air is safer, but in many cases the closed environment indoors can lead to build-up of a toxic soup of chemicals from tracked in dirt and pesticides to harmful off-gassing from carpets and cleaning chemicals.
+The average person spends 90% or more of their day inside, and based on reports about pollution and smog, many people believe that indoor air is safer, but in many cases, the closed environment indoors can lead to a build-up of a toxic soup of chemicals from tracked in dirt and pesticides to harmful off-gassing from carpets and cleaning chemicals.

 Top 11 Houseplants for Clean Air in Your Home